yosaddis/catalogue-my-things-ruby/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 TDD Project in ruby <a name="about-project"></a>
+# 📖 Catalogue-My-Things in ruby <a name="about-project"></a>

-**TDD Project in Ruby**  is a Ruby program, that implements the Test Driven Development (TDD) in to action.
-This application implements the tests first then the actual code.
+**Catalogue-My-Things Project in Ruby**  is a Ruby program, that implements a simple console app that allows users to manage collections of the things they own.

 ## 🛠 Built With <a name="built-with"></a>